RetoSchmucki/climateExtract/README.md

 # climateExtract

-R functions to extract climate data from local NETCDF file that you can download from the ECAD at [http://www.ecad.eu/download/ensembles/download.php#datafiles](http://www.ecad.eu/download/ensembles/download.php#datafiles)
+The package contains a set of R functions to extract climate data from local NETCDF file that you can download from the ECAD at [http://www.ecad.eu/download/ensembles/download.php#datafiles](http://www.ecad.eu/download/ensembles/download.php#datafiles)

 **NEWS:** Updated for - ECAD Version 18.0 -